Meelinank/sanntid/README.md

 ## PROJECT REQUIREMENTS
 There had to be an established communication between the software on PC and the Sphero RVR and Raspberry PI.\
-We were free to choose communication protocol and format. (unsure if this is needed)
+We were free to choose communication protocol and format.\
+Both manual and autonomous driving for the Sphero RVR should be implemented.\
+It is also required to display runtime information about the Sphero RVR to the user.\
+A big portion of the code is written in c++, as required.

 ## SOFTWARE